DanielDGodin/Python_GIS_Geopy_Geocoder/README.md

 # Python_GIS_Geopy_Geocoder

-Contains Python Code for Geo coding and reverse geocoding
+Contains Python Code using GeoPy library for Geo coding, reverse geocoding, Distance measuring

-1) Geo Coder:
+1) GeoCoder.py:

 This Python script demonstrates **geocoding** using the `geopy` library.
 Geocoding is the process of converting a human-readable address into geographic coordinates (latitude and longitude) and retrieving additional location details.